carlospadron/etl/README.md

 ## Spark
 - handles well memory for both small and large datasets
-- not as fast as duckdb
+- not as fast as duckdb for these tests
 - it is distributed so it can handle very large datasets (Terabytes)
 - allows SQL, python and scala
 - It also has machine learning and graph theory capabilities